LogoLogo

 • Find the 'Color By' dropdown in your control panel.

-Using the 'Color By' feature can assist in uncovering patterns in your data.
-For instance, in the above image, data points with varying 'target' column values demonstrate clustering, where similar values tend to group together.
+Using the 'Color By' feature can help uncover patterns in your data.
+For instance, in the above image, data points with varying 'target' column values demonstrate clustering, where similar values tend to group.

 You can also select points to delve deeper for further inspection.
-You may find this ability to interactively color and select data points very useful for root cause analysis.
+This ability to interactively color and select data points may be very useful for root cause analysis.

 Zoom